Questions we received from parents.

 -

-For age group 4-6 year olds, we maintain a maximum of 24 children in the class, with a teacher and an assistant.
-This creates a maximum of 12 children per teacher / assistant.
+For age group 4-6 year olds, we maintain a maximum of 24 children in the class, with a teacher and two assistants.
+This creates a maximum of 8 children per teacher / assistant.

 -